KingArra/mothership_ka2-arras-heroku/README.md

 # The Proper Arras.io Private Server Template

-## This Template is still in process, but here is is so far..
+## This Template is still in progress, but here is is so far..

 ## Quick Start Guide